CloudLabs-Samples/EduLabs/Cyber-Security/Ethical-hacking/Readme.md

 ## Exercise 3 - Basics of Exploitation using Metasploit

 Metasploit is used for hacking into systems for testing purposes.The Metasploit Framework is an open source platform and a Kali Linux tool that supports vulnerability research, exploit development, and the creation of custom security tools.

 1. In the Kali Linux, open the terminal and run the below command to start the PostgreSQL database server.
 PostgreSQL is the backend database support for Metasploit, which you can use to store your penetration-testing results.

+   > **Note:** The below command need to be entered manually **one by one** in terminal.

+   **msfdb init**

+   **service postgresql start**

+1. Verify if the PostgreSQL database's status **active** by running the below command.

    > **Note:** The below command need to be entered manually in terminal.

-   service postgresql start

-2. Verify if the PostgreSQL database's status **active** by running the below command.

-   > **Note:** The below command need to be entered manually in terminal.

-   service postgresql status
+   **service postgresql status**

    ![](images/msp-1.png)

-3. Run the below command to start the PostgreSQL server everytime Kali Linux is rebooted.
+2. Run the below command to start the PostgreSQL server everytime Kali Linux is rebooted.

    > **Note:** The below command need to be entered manually in terminal.

-   update-rc.d postgresql enable
+   **update-rc.d postgresql enable**

-4. Run the below command to verify if sockets are listening to the incoming connections and to ensure PostgreSQL server is running.
+3. Run the below command to verify if sockets are listening to the incoming connections and to ensure PostgreSQL server is running.

    > **Note:** The below command need to be entered manually in terminal.

-   ss -ant
+   **ss -ant**

    ![](images/msp-2.png)

-5. Run the below command to open the Metasploit Framework console.
+4. Run the below command to open the Metasploit Framework console.

    > **Note:** The below command need to be entered manually in terminal.

-   msfconsole
+   **msfconsole**

    ![](images/msp-3.png)

-6. Run the below command to ensure that the PostgreSQL database is connected to Metasploitable Framework.
+5. Run the below command to ensure that the PostgreSQL database is connected to Metasploitable Framework.

    > **Note:** The below command need to be entered manually in terminal.

-   db_status
+   **db_status**

    ![](images/msp-4.png)